Exit Control List: Political abuse

 The ECL has frequently been used for political leverage.
 Former prime minister Nawaz Sharif was added to the list and later granted conditional removal by the cabinet, a decision criticised for political bargaining rather than consistent legal principles.
 The Lahore High Court subsequently ordered that his name be removed without bond requirements.

+On 10 June 2005, Mukhtar Mai, also known as Mukhtaran Bibi, a rape survivor, was put on the ECL by then president Pervez Musharraf right before she was scheduled to fly to London on the invitation of Amnesty International, and her passport was confiscated.
+According to Musharraf, he had placed Mai on the list, because he did not "want her to project a bad image of Pakistan".
+On 27 June 2005, Mai's passport was returned to her, and 2 days later, Musharraf stated that "Mukhtaran Mai is free to go wherever she pleases, meet whoever she wants and say whatever she pleases."

 Since 2022, many of the Pakistan Tehreek-e-Insaf (PTI) leadership, including Imran Khan and associated party workers have been placed on the ECL amid political confrontations, using the list punitively rather than for genuine criminal investigations.

 Journalists too have been affected by ECL abuses, Arshad Sharif an investigate journalist faced threats of travel bans before leaving Pakistan, and then eventually assassinated in Kenya, an example of the use of the ECL against critical media voices.
 The federal cabinet also ordered the addition of 24 people to the ECL, including journalists Imran Riaz Khan and Sami Ibrahim.

 Because of such practices, human-rights groups and legal analysts have repeatedly demanded reforms including clearer statutory criteria for placement, regular independent review, mandatory reasons for listing, and greater transparency.